 Cookie Monster fudge is super cute, fun, and easy to make.
 This simple fudge recipe is the perfect no bake dessert to share!
+Make sure to try all of our easy fudge recipes!

 One of the reasons I love making fudge recipes is the fact that they’re so easy and there is so much variety.
 There’s something for everyone…literally.
 We have everything from maple bacon fudge to traditional chocolate peanut butter all the way back around to cookie dough and a sweet and salty m&m fudge (my personal favorite).